life-exe/UnrealOpenAIPlugin/README.md

 1. Create a new C++ project in Unreal Engine.
 2. Create a `Plugins` folder at the root of your project.
 3. Add the OpenAI plugin to your Unreal Engine `Plugins` folder.
 4. The easiest way to add plugins is by adding the current plugin as a submodule.
-Use the following command in th root folder of your project:
+Use the following command in the root folder of your project:
 ```
 git submodule add https://github.com/life-exe/UnrealOpenAIPlugin Plugins/OpenAI
 ```